No-Go Theorem on Fault Tolerant Gadgets for Multiple Logical Qubits: Proof of the Central Theorems

 As shown in Section \ref{Pre}, the projective Clifford group is isomorphic to the classical symplectic group and thus has the same size.
 Let $U \in \clifford_k$ have order $r$.
 The cyclic subgroup it generates,

 has size $r$.
 By Lagrange's Theorem, the order of any subgroup of a finite group divides the order of the group itself.
-Thus the order of any element of the Clifford group must divide $2^{k^2}\prod_{i=0}^{k}(2^{2i}-1)$. \\ \\ Since Lemma 2 guarantees that the prime $p$ doesn't divide $(2^{2i} - 1)$ for any $i < k$ using Lemma 4, we show that an operator having an order $p$ can never exist in $\pclifford_{k-1}$.
-Since appending a Pauli can only multiply the order of an operator by a power of 2, there can not exist an operator of order $p$ even in $\clifford_{k-1}$ where p is the primitive prime divisor. \\ \\ The above Lemmas combine to show that there exists a operator in $U \in \clifford_k$ which has an order $p$ where $p$ is the primitive prime divisor of $2^{2k} - 1$ and such an element can not exist in $\clifford_{k-1}$.
+Thus the order of any element of the Clifford group must divide $2^{k^2}\prod_{i=0}^{k}(2^{2i}-1)$.

+Since Lemma 2 guarantees that the prime $p$ doesn't divide $(2^{2i} - 1)$ for any $i < k$ using Lemma 4, we show that an operator having an order $p$ can never exist in $\pclifford_{k-1}$.
+Since appending a Pauli can only multiply the order of an operator by a power of 2, there can not exist an operator of order $p$ even in $\clifford_{k-1}$ where p is the primitive prime divisor.

+The above Lemmas combine to show that there exists a operator in $U \in \clifford_k$ which has an order $p$ where $p$ is the primitive prime divisor of $2^{2k} - 1$ and such an element can not exist in $\clifford_{k-1}$.
 Hence, if we want to implement $\overline{U}$ on the logical qubits of a $[[n,k,d]]$ stabilizer code, by Lemma 1 we need to implement a physical gadget having the same order $p$ which must belong in $\clifford_k \backslash \clifford_{k-1}$ and must be implemented using a $k$-fold transversal gadget.
 Hence, Theorem 1 is proved.